Synthxyl704/ARGV_image_downloader/README.md

 A fun C project I wrote for extending my knowledge in network programming and client URL handlings and stuff.
 Very, VERY easy to use terminal based image downloader using argument vector(s) straight into your required directory.

+### WARNING! - Please be cautious about what imagef you install and verify credibility of the site before download conduction.

 ## Linux/Terminal running commands and important notice[s]